cognitedata/toolkit/CONTRIBUTING.md

 > TODO Define how to make sure that modules get tested in big-smoke.

-The `deploy.py` script will automatically clean configurations before trying to load, so you can try to apply the configuration multiple times without having to clean up manually.
+The `deploy.py` script will clean configurations before trying to load if you specify `--drop`, so you can try to apply the configuration multiple times without having to clean up manually.
 There is also a skeleton for a `clean.py` script that will be used to clean up configurations using the scripts/delete.py functions.